jsr6720/goodreads-csv-to-md/posts/2018-04-30-the-ideal-team-player.md

 ## My Review 3/5

+### Date Read
+2018/04/30

+### Date Added
+2018/05/06

-Evaluate team members on their core qualities: Hungry, Humble and People-Smarts.<br/>Like most of Lencioni's book stick to the model not the fabel.
+My Thoughts: Evaluate team members on their core qualities: Hungry, Humble and People-Smarts.<br/>Like most of Lencioni's book stick to the model not the fabel.
 THe meat is in the summary

 ---